Tidy Up Your Office with this DIY Pegboard Storage Display

 - Paintbrush or roller

-Starting in the center of the plywood, mark a hole.
-From there, work left and right, marking a hole every 5 inches.
-We spaced our shelves 8 inches apart.
-To get this look, start at the middle hole and measure up and down 8 inches and mark a hole.
+First, cut the plywood board to size.
+We cut ours to 30 x 48 inches.
+Begin measuring the rows—we spaced our shelves 8 inches apart.
+From there, work left and right, marking a hole every 5 inches along the rows.
 Continue until you've marked all the holes.
 The distance between holes can vary based on your space and storage needs; just make sure they are spaced evenly.
 We had 25 marks when we were done.

 Step 2: Drill the Holes

-Attach blue painters tape to the surface of the plywood and mark the position of the hole on the tape.
-The tape will minimize the way the wood splinters.
-Use a 1/2-inch drill bit to drill the marked holes, placing the center of the bit over the pencil marks.
-Remove the tape.
+Use a 5/8-inch drill bit to drill the marked holes, placing the center of the bit over the pencil marks.
 Sand away any splintering around the hole edges on both the front and back sides of the board.
+You can also use a Drill Mate or a drill press to ensure straight holes when drilling.

 Step 3: Paint the Plywood